Power Outages: What, Why and How to Protect Your Melbourne Home

 Save your work during a power outage with an uninterruptible power supply

-But power outages can be more than just an inconvenience—they can disrupt your daily life and even result in costly consequences.
+But a power outage can be more than just an inconvenience—they can disrupt your daily life and even result in costly consequences.
 Having to replace the contents of your fridge and freezer is an expensive exercise, and we’re all becoming more and more reliant on electronics for our daily lives.

 While it's impossible to prevent power outages entirely, understanding what they are and why they happen can help us to minimise the impact.